The Becker Milk Company Limited: Six Month Financial Results

 STRATEGIC REVIEW

-As reported in a press release dated August 6, 2013 the Company retained PricewaterhouseCoopers Real Estate Inc. to explore the possible sale of the Company.
-Although this arrangement terminated in fiscal 2016, the Company continues to review its strategic alternatives and will update the market as appropriate and as required.
+The Board of Directors continually evaluates strategic directions for the Company.
+Although the Company has previously engaged in discussions with potential acquirers, none of those discussions are active currently.
+The Company continues to review its strategic alternatives and will update the market as appropriate, and as required.

-As at October 31, 2017 total legal and engineering costs of $838,403 had been incurred in connection with the potential sale of the Company.

 Readers are cautioned that although the terms “Net Operating Income”, and “Funds From Operations” are commonly used to measure, compare and explain the operating and financial performance of Canadian real estate companies and such terms are defined in the Management’s Discussion and Analysis, such terms are not recognized terms under Canadian generally accepted accounting principles.
 Such terms do not necessarily have a standardized meaning and may not be comparable to similarly titled measures presented by the other publicly traded entities.